 Shodo- Calligraphy The word “shodo” is poorly translated as “Zen calligraphy.”
 For us it would be more accurate to say that shodo is an intense form of physical training, one in which you cannot separate the brush, the paper, the hand holding the brush, the body that grounds the movement of the hand.
 We don’t readily translate the Japanese characters drawn because people tend to get stuck on the words rather than the physical experience of the calligraphy.

 Facing Suffering For the past twenty-five years, I’ve been exploring how people whose work includes the alleviation of suffering – physicians, parents, chaplains, Zen priests – learn how to face those who suffer.
-These ten short videos capture some discussion about that learning as I was being interviewed by a radio journalist.

 The Manual Labor of Zen Meditation I created an on-line video course in order to explain the physical nature of our form of Zen training.
 In this 16-part course you can see how the fundamental forces of breath and gravity work in a similar fashion whether you are sitting on a meditation cushion, swinging a training sword, or splitting firewood.

 Zen, Pain, Suffering and Death This article is a chapter in the recent book, “Handbook of Zen, Mindfulness, and Behavioral Health,” published by Springer.
 It describes some of the ways in which my Zen training has shaped my work as a hospital chaplain, including an unusual description of the nature of compassion.